A Boulevard Theatre Production curated by Katy Hamilton and Benjamin Cox

 Whether you’re new to the genre or a seasoned sonata fan, our programme of work has something for everyone, from Baroque and Romantic to experimental new work and improvisation.

 The first half of the twentieth century is a time of songs and stories on the move – jazz and classical, stage and concert hall.
-Come and enjoy some of the most colourful songs and piano works from the time, courtesy of émigré composers and heady new combinations of musical styles.
-This lively programme of music by Kurt Weill, Hanns Eisler, Nikolai Kapustin and others is performed by singer Karoline Gable and pianists Benjamin Cox and Katy Hamilton.
+It is also a time of great social upheaval, provoking necessary satirical and political expression by émigré composers.
+This programme including music by Kurt Weill, Hanns Eisler, Trude Rittmann and Werner Richard Heymann accompanies these composers on their often involuntary journeys away from persecution into exile and, in some cases, back again.
+Performed by singer Karoline Gable and pianists Benjamin Cox and Katy Hamilton.